19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

 The hybrid was developed in France and is one of the best egg layers.
-They lay 250-300 extra-large brown eggs every year.
+They begin laying eggs at an early age of 4–5 months old and can produce up to 300–350 eggs annually.

+The hens are brown, but the males are white.
 They are medium size chickens; the rooster weighs 6 lbs, while the hen weighs 5 lbs.
-Hens are brown, but the males are white, and these chickens are friendly, docile, and broody.

 These are not the kinds of chickens that are noisy when they lay eggs.
-They are not suitable for meat, but are edible.
+They are not suitable for meat but are edible.
 The downside of this chicken breed is its life expectancy.
-It has a lifespan of about 2-3 years.
+It has a lifespan of about 3–4 years.

 9. Lohmann Brown Chicken